metaborg/spoofax-pie/docs/tutorial/create_language_project.md

     We pass in `#!java ResourceStampers.hashFile()` as the second argument, which indicates that we want to use the hash of the class file to detect changes, instead of the last modified date which is used by default.
 It is recommended to use hashes for dependencies to generated/compiled files, as compiled files are sometimes recompiled without changes, which changes the modified date but not the hash, leading to better incrementality.

  5. To show the AST we must parse the input file, and in order to do that we must call a task which performs the parsing.
-Whereas (4) uses `context.require` to create a dependency to a *file*, we use `context.require` here to create a dependency to the *task* that does the parsing, and get the output of that task.
-As input to `context.require` we pass `parse.inputBuilder().withFile(file).buildAstSupplier()`, which uses the builder pattern to create an input for the `parse` task and then extracts the AST from the output.
+Whereas (4) uses `#!java context.require` to create a dependency to a *file*, we use `#!java context.require` here to create a dependency to the *task* that does the parsing, and get the output of that task.
+As input to `#!java context.require` we pass `#!java parse.inputBuilder().withFile(file).buildAstSupplier()`, which uses the builder pattern to create an input for the `parse` task and then extracts the AST from the output.

-    Internally, the `parse` task creates a dependency to the `file` we pass into it.
-We depend on the `parse` task.
-Therefore, when the `file` changes, PIE re-executes the `parse` task, and then re-executes this task if the output of the `parse` task is different.
+    Internally, the `#!java parse` task creates a dependency to the `#!java file` we pass into it.
+We depend on the `#!java parse` task.
+Therefore, when the `#!java file` changes, PIE re-executes the `#!java parse` task, and then re-executes this task if the output of the `#!java parse` task is different.
 Thereby, PIE incrementally executes your task without having to incrementalize it yourself.

-    The output of the `parse` task is `Result<IStrategoTerm, JSGLR1ParseException>` which is a [*result type*](https://en.wikipedia.org/wiki/Result_type) which is either a `IStrategoTerm` representing the AST of the file if parsing succeeds, or a `JSGLR1ParseException` when parsing fails.
+    The output of the `#!java parse` task is `#!java Result<IStrategoTerm, JSGLR1ParseException>` which is a [*result type*](https://en.wikipedia.org/wiki/Result_type) which is either a `#!java IStrategoTerm` representing the AST of the file if parsing succeeds, or a `#!java JSGLR1ParseException` when parsing fails.

     Instead of throwing exceptions, we use result types (akin to `Either` in Haskell or `Result` in Rust) to model the possibility of failure with values.
 We do this to make it possible to work with failures in PIE tasks.
 In PIE, throwing an exception signifies an unrecoverable error and cancels the entire pipeline.
 However, using failures as values works normally.

- 6. Now that we have the result of parsing, we can turn it into a `CommandFeedback` object.
-We use `mapOrElse` of `Result` to map the result to a `CommandFeedback` differently depending on whether parsing succeeded or failed.
+ 6. Now that we have the result of parsing, we can turn it into a `#!java CommandFeedback` object.
+We use `#!java mapOrElse` of `#!java Result` to map the result to a `#!java CommandFeedback` differently depending on whether parsing succeeded or failed.

-    If parsing succeeded, we show the AST as text to the user with `CommandFeedback.of(ShowFeedback.showText(...))` with the first argument providing the text, and the second argument providing the title.
+    If parsing succeeded, we show the AST as text to the user with `#!java CommandFeedback.of(ShowFeedback.showText(...))` with the first argument providing the text, and the second argument providing the title.
 The IDE then shows this as a textual editor.

-    If parsing failed, we present the parse error messages as feedback to the user with `CommandFeedback.ofTryExtractMessagesFrom`.
+    If parsing failed, we present the parse error messages as feedback to the user with `#!java CommandFeedback.ofTryExtractMessagesFrom`.

  7. Finally, PIE needs to be able to identify this task definition.
 That is done by this `getId` method that returns a unique identifier.
-This can almost always be implemented using `getClass().getName()` which returns the fully qualified name of this class.
+This can almost always be implemented using `#!java getClass().getName()` which returns the fully qualified name of this class.

  8. Spoofax uses [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) to inject required services, tasks, and other objects into the objects of your classes.
-The `classloaderResources` object used in (4) is of type `HelloWorldClassLoaderResources` which is class that Spoofax generates for your language.
-Similarly, the `parse` object used in (5) is of type `HelloWorldParse` which is a task definition that Spoofax generates for you.
+The `#!java classloaderResources` object used in (4) is of type `#!java HelloWorldClassLoaderResources` which is class that Spoofax generates for your language.
+Similarly, the `#!java parse` object used in (5) is of type `#!java HelloWorldParse` which is a task definition that Spoofax generates for you.
 We store these as fields of this class.

     Note that dependency injection, and file/task dependencies in PIE, are two completely separate things.

- 9. These fields are set using [constructor injection](https://en.wikipedia.org/wiki/Dependency_injection#Constructor_injection) in the single constructor of this class marked with `@Inject`.
+ 9. These fields are set using [constructor injection](https://en.wikipedia.org/wiki/Dependency_injection#Constructor_injection) in the single constructor of this class marked with `#!java @Inject`.
 The dependency injection framework that Spoofax uses (the [Dagger](https://dagger.dev/dev-guide/) framework) will then instantiate your class with instances of the dependencies.

 10. Finally, we must tell the dependency injection framework to which scope instances of this class belongs.
-We annotate the class with `@HelloWorldScope` which is a scope annotation that Spoofax generates for you.
+We annotate the class with `#!java @HelloWorldScope` which is a scope annotation that Spoofax generates for you.
 This is mainly used to differentiate between different languages when multiple languages are composed, which we do not do in this tutorial, but is required nonetheless.

 ### Registering the task definition